 N- or O-Level applicants

-Successful ITE EAE applicants will receive a Letter of Offer from the ITE Admissions Department.
-They would have to accept the offer online within the acceptance period (between Mon 26 Aug and Fri 30 Aug 2019) with their login ID and password.
+Successful ITE EAE applicants will receive a Letter of Offer via email from the ITE Admissions Department.
+They would have to log in to https://istudent.ite.edu.sg to accept the offer online within the acceptance period (between Mon 24 Aug 2020 and Fri 28 Aug 2020).
 Only one course will be offered and there will be no appeals for other courses after the release of the EAE application outcome.

-Should students wish to withdraw their acceptance, they must withdraw in person at any of the ITE Customer & Visitor Centres from Mon 2 Sep to Fri 6 Sep 2019.
+Should students wish to withdraw their acceptance, they must submit their request via email to firstname.lastname@example.org from Mon 31 Aug 2020 to Fri 4 Sep 2020.
 Students who have withdrawn their acceptance will not be offered another course through the EAE.
-Students who have accepted an ITE EAE conditional offer but do not withdraw by Fri 6 Sep 2019 will be deemed to have accepted their offer.
+Students who have accepted an ITE EAE conditional offer but do not withdraw by Fri 4 Sep 2020 will be deemed to have accepted their offer.

-Should students meet the MERs when the GCE N- or O-Level examination results or final Nitec GPA are released, their offers will be automatically confirmed and students will not be able to switch courses within ITE or participate in other ITE admissions exercises, e.g. Joint Intake Exercise, Joint Admissions Exercise or Nitec Progression to Higher Nitec Intake Exercise.
+Should students meet the course Minimum Entry Requirements (MERs) when the GCE N- or O-Level examination results or final Nitec GPA are released, their offers will be automatically confirmed and students will not be able to switch courses within ITE or participate in other ITE admissions exercises, e.g. Joint Intake Exercise, Joint Admissions Exercise or Nitec Progression to Higher Nitec Intake Exercise.